railsbridge/docs/cases/installfest/macintosh.md

-# Step 1: Learn your Macintosh OS X Version
+# Step 1: Learn your Mac OS X Version

 * Click on the Apple icon in the top left of your screen.
 * Select "About this Mac"